strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

 - StrictDoc, second generation: RST/Sphinx-based Python program.
 Using Sphinx extensions to manage meta information.

-The result of these efforts is the realization that a text-based requirements and specifications management tool TBD.
+The result of these efforts was the realization that a text-based requirements and specifications management tool could be built on top of a domain-specific language (DSL) created specifically for the purpose of writing requirements and specifications documents.
+Such a language allows an explicit definition of a document data model which is called "grammar".

+**Children:**

+- ``[SDOC-DM-MODEL]`` :ref:`SDOC-DM-MODEL`
+- ``[SDOC-FMT-GRAMMAR]`` :ref:`SDOC-FMT-GRAMMAR`

 Command-line interface
 ~~~~~~~~~~~~~~~~~~~~~~